Dog Food for Pregnant Dogs

 Keep Activity Light

-Short walks and time outside are both good for pregnant dogs, but they should probably avoid rough and tumble type play and marathon-distance walks or runs while their body is doing such an important job.
+Short walks and time outside are both good for pregnant dogs.
+They should, however, probably avoid rough-and-tumble type play.
+They should also avoid marathon-distance walks or runs while their body is doing such an important job.

 Take Your Pregnant Dog to The Vet